 If you are considering purchasing a UVC light device, the FDA suggests the following:

 How do UV products compare?

-Sign in or join now to read our reviews and get our Bottom Line opinion about ultraviolet devices for disinfecting coronavirus.
+to read our reviews and get our Bottom Line opinion about ultraviolet devices and other methods such as ozone generators or air purifiers for disinfecting coronavirus.